 The Bolsa Chica wetlands are a unique ecosystem and a vital part of the Pacific Flyway for birds as well as home to many endangered and threatened species of plants and animals.
 The Bolsa Chica Conservancy is dedicated to protecting this important ecosystem through leadership in science-based education, restoration, and community outreach.

-To apply send us a copy of your resume along with the completed internship application, found at the link below.
-Resumes and applications should be sent to Jesse Potter (email@example.com) .
+To apply, send us a copy of your resume along with the completed internship application, found at the link below.
+Resumes and applications should be sent to our intern coordinator, Kirsten Haltman (email@example.com) .

 Education interns will gain experience in program development and implementation of informal and formal science education programs.
-Due to the ongoing COVID-19 pandemic and the suspension of the Conservancy’s programs, the education internship does not currently include experience in program implementation, but will include experience in database management, grant research and application, program development, and other behind-the-scenes aspects of environmental education.
-Although your main focus will be education, you will also have opportunities to participate in other areas of the Conservancy to ensure you achieve a well-rounded experience.
-For more information regarding our education internship program, please contact Whitney Thompson (Whitney@bolsachica.org)
+Throughout the duration of the internship, interns will primarily gain experience in implementation of on-site guided hikes and lab/activities, though opportunities to provide support with off-site programs will be available as well.
+Education interns are also responsible for managing the Conservancy's social media accounts, primarily through the creation and posting of content.
+Although the main focus will be education, education interns will also have opportunities to participate in other areas of the Conservancy to ensure they achieve a well-rounded experience.
+For more information regarding our education internship program, please contact Whitney Thompson (firstname.lastname@example.org).

-Education interns should have or currently be working toward a Natural Science or related BA or BS.
+Education interns should have or currently be working toward a Natural Science, Education, or related B.A. or B.S..

 Restoration interns will gain experience in habitat restoration and community-based service projects.
 Activities include assisting with habitat restoration events, assist with native plant cultivation as well as invasive removal, maintain restoration statistics, and promote community understanding of native habitat restoration.
 Although your main focus will be in restoration, you will also have opportunities to participate in other areas of the Conservancy in order to ensure that you achieve a well-rounded experience.
-For more information regarding our restoration internship program, please contact Jesse Potter (Jesse@bolsachica.org)
+For more information regarding our restoration internship program, please contact Kenny Perez (email@example.com).

 Restoration interns should have or currently be working toward a Natural Science or related BA or BS.